baquies-since1995/OED-Expanded/x-campaign-material.md

 ### Managing the Stronghold

 For basic gameplay, the Judge can presume that such a Stronghold can sustain itself with regard to staffing, resources, and security under most circumstances as part of the PC's monthly upkeep costs.
 If the PCs wish to explore the hiring of specialists or other economic actives, there is a list of specialists, siege weaponry, etc. in Volume III.
+If Book of War is used, a Stronghold can muster up a 300 point force of mundane warriors (or appropriate "fantasy" units with GM's permission)

 For variety, the Judge can roll 2d6 on the table below once per season to determine special happenings